 Klipfolio extends flexibility with Vega integration

-On the Trifacta web site, Vega is depicted as “a visualization grammar, a declarative format for creating, saving and sharing visualization designs.”
-Vega allows users to describe visualizations using JSON format to generate interactive visualizations.
+Vega is a visualization grammar: a declarative, JSON-based format for creating, saving, and sharing interactive visualization designs.
 It is built on D3 and was named by Fast Company as one of the five best libraries for building data visualizations.
 You can read more about Vega on their web site.

-In this article we cover step-by-step the tasks you need to accomplish in order to create a data source, integrate Vega in Klipfolio’s HTML Template and create a visualization.
-By the end of this article, you will be able to build the following Klip and add it to your dashboard:
+By the end of this walkthrough, you will be able to build the following Klip and add it to your dashboard:

-In this example we are going to use one of the data sources used by the Vega editor called population.
-To create the data source in Klipfolio, go to the Data Sources tab under Library and click on Create a New Data Source.
-Select the Web Accessible Resource as your data source type and point to the following sample data URL:
+In this example, we use the population data source from the Vega editor.
+To create the data source in Klipfolio, go to the Data Sources tab under Library and click Create a New Data Source.
+Select Web Accessible Resource as the data source type and point to the following sample data URL:

 http://trifacta.github.io/vega/data/population.json